Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 Interior

-Expect the interior of the VW ID.2 SUV to be clean and minimalistic.
+We expect the interior of the VW ID.2 SUV to be clean and minimalistic.
 Here, too, the ID.
 2all will be the template for the appearance and layout of elements.
 The dashboard should have a wide, horizontal plane that gives the front occupants an increased sense of spaciousness.
-We expect the air vents to be concealed in the middle of the dashboard for a clean and uncluttered look.
+The air vents should be concealed in the middle of the dashboard for a clean and uncluttered look.

 A free-standing digital instrument cluster and a tablet-like free-standing touchscreen infotainment system offer plenty of digital real estate in the cabin.
 The infotainment system features a split-screen in which the user can use multimedia and navigation side by side.